shiratau/research_workshop/README.md

 1. Open PyCharm and select "Get from VCS".

-2. Enter the URL of your repository: `https://github.com/yourusername/your-repo-name.git` and click "Clone".
+2. Enter the URL of your repository: `https://github.com/shiratau/research_workshop.git` and click "Clone".

 3. Once the project is opened, PyCharm may prompt you to create a virtual environment.
 If not, you can set it up manually:
-   - Go to `File -> Settings -> Project: your-repo-name -> Python Interpreter`.
+   - Go to `File -> Settings -> Project: research_workshop -> Python Interpreter`.
    - Click on the gear icon and select `Add...`.
    - Choose `New environment` using Virtualenv and ensure the base interpreter is set to Python 3.x.
    - Click `OK`.